Skip to Content

 No mail today!

 Hobbiton is located on a working farm in the small village of Matamata in New Zealand’s Waikato region, which is about a 2.5-hour drive from Auckland or an hour from Rotorua.
-However, if you take a guided tour, transportation may be included from another major city – more on that to come!
+It’s the perfect road trip stop on routes such as the drive from Auckland to Tauranga.

 Although Hobbiton is located far from many other attractions, it also happens to be close to the famous Waitomo Caves.
 For that reason, many tours visit both places, which makes the drive even more worth it.